 Training for those wanting to own, use, or carry a firearm on how to load, operate and store it is a critical step in ensuring public safety.
-And yet, in a recent study conducted by researchers at Harvard and Northeastern Universities, only 61% of gun owners surveyed had undergone any firearm training, even though 80% of gun owners surveyed indicated that they agree an individual should undergo firearm training before operating a firearm.797 As reflected in the table below, only seven states require some form of firearm training prior to purchasing a firearm.798
+And yet, in a recent study conducted by researchers at Harvard and Northeastern Universities, only 61% of gun owners surveyed had undergone any firearm training, even though 80% of gun owners surveyed indicated that they agree an individual should undergo firearm training before operating a firearm.805 As reflected in the table below, only seven states require some form of firearm training prior to purchasing a firearm.806 important where individuals may be carrying a firearm in public, whether they carry their weapon openly or in a concealed manner, because of the increased risk of accident, mishandling or misuse in public.
+Judgment training is especially critical as it focuses on teaching students how to make vital decisions if they are attacked, or threatened with attack, including when they might need to use a gun in self-defense and on how to avoid the use of lethal force with a firearm unless it is absolutely necessary807